JACoW-org/docs-ECRIS/docs/InvitedOrals/SSpcodes.md

 ## What are programme codes

 Most JACoW conferences have protocols in place to identify contributions by a *programme code* formed of several elements.
-For IPAC it usually looks like this:
+For ECRIS it usually looks like this:

 **`DD T L NNN`** where